 An accelerated death benefit rider offers policyholders an early payout option that grants access to a portion of policy death benefits while the policyholder is still alive if they become disabled or are diagnosed with a chronic illness.
 This payout option is subject to an administrative fee and repayment of a percentage of any loans and interest.

 However, it makes a policy into so-called “living insurance” and grants policyholders greater access to stated death benefits.
-Living Insurance is available online, by phone, or by mail for term life policyholders age 18 to 75 and age 40 to 75 for whole life.
+Living Insurance is available online, by phone, or by mail for term life policyholders age 18 to 75 and age 40 to 75 for a whole life.

 Accidental Death Rider